Shopify/ruby-style-guide/README.md

 * Do not mutate arguments unless that is the purpose of the method.

-* Do not mess around in core classes when writing libraries.
+* Do not mess around in / monkeypatch core classes when writing libraries.

 * Keep the code simple.